 Let’s see how this track sounds when I dial the “Drum Level” to the max.

 ~Track processed with Unmix 1

 We can clearly hear that drum section is now pulled in front of the mix comparing to the rest of the sounds in the track.
 I think the release parameter can be increased a bit more in order to preserve the original reverb heard on the drums.
 Therefore let’s listen to it once more with the longer release and let us compare the “Punchy” and “Smooth” algorithms.

 ~Track processed with Unmix 2

 ~Track processed with Unmix 3

 Now for the last example let’s do the opposite.
 Let’s turn the drum level all the way to the left side.
-Like this, the drums will be pushed back in the mix and the piano will be more present.
+This will push back the drums back in the mix and the piano will be more present.

 ~Track processed with Unmix 4

-As you saw from this tutorial this plugin is very unique, like most of the Zynaptiq plugins which I will cover more in next tutorials.
+As you saw from this tutorial, this plugin is unique, like most of the Zynaptiq plugins which I will cover more in the next tutorials.